QLAC: Qualified Longevity Annuity Contract

 Maximum Deferral

-QLAC payments must be scheduled to being no later than when you turn 85.
+QLAC payments must be scheduled to begin no later than when you turn 85.
 They can begin sooner, such as when you turn 75, you just can’t use a QLAC to defer payments until 95, for example.

 Keep in mind the longer you defer the income stream, the cheaper it will be to buy the QLAC.
 That is based on the easily understood logic that lifetime payments to an 85 year old won’t last as long as lifetime payments to a 65 year old.